-Teamwork.
+It’s all about teamwork.
 We are a group of talented and creative gardeners living and working on the Isle of Wight.
 We pride ourselves in being professional in our work and attentive to our customers needs.
 Combined we have many years of relevant training and experience, qualifications and knowledge, which we can draw upon for your garden or outdoor project.

 CRAIG RATCLIFF.
 Designer, landscaper and gardener.

-Owner of C.A.R.
-Gardens.
+Company proprietor.
 Craig is a garden designer, landscaper and organic gardener.
 His interest in gardening formed in childhood whilst helping his stepfather in the family garden.
 In 1999 Craig started his horticultural career working with ‘Clifton Nurseries’ in Maida Vale and ‘London Gardens’ in Chiswick.
 In 2004 Craig established his own landscape gardening business, and in 2006 relocated the business with his family to the Isle of Wight.
 Many gardens later, in 2011 Craig suffered a back injury.
 Whilst this was life changing, it did give him some valuable space and time to reflect and focus on developing and growing his successful business.
 C.A.R.
 Gardens is now a national and local multi-award winning company.

 Craig has a BA Honours degree in 3D Design: Ceramics.